jayvenn21/vipproj2/README.md

 DEPENDENCIES:
-Below are the dependencies needed to install in the terminal (we have used VScode) before running the program: pip install transformers torch sentencepiece scikit-learn accelerate
+Below are the dependencies needed to install in the terminal (we have used VScode) before running the program: pip install transformers torch sentencepiece scikit-learn accelerate vaderSentiment pip install streamlit (if you want to use the streamlit version of the app)

 RUNNING IN LOCAL TERMINAL:
 python main_gui.py